SS Espagne (Anversois, 1909): 1915 incident

-She was subsequently beached in Porthkerry Bay, west of Barry, South Wales and was able to patch the damage and temporarily stop the leak.
+She was subsequently beached in Porthkerry Bay, west of Barry and was able to patch the damage and temporarily stop the leak.
 Her passengers were taken off by two Royal Navy patrol ships with the Barry lifeboat being in attendance in case of need.
 At 4.48 am the rising tide refloated the ship and she was winched into Barry Docks by 8 am.
 Dongola was repaired and returned to service on 17 March.